wanyuenmei/quilt/docs/Dev.md

 3. Create a `.mk` file (for example: `local.mk`) to override variables defined in [Makefile](../Makefile).
 Set `REPO` to your own repository (for example: `REPO = sample_repo`) inside the `.mk` file you created.
-4. Create the docker image: `make docker-build-minion`
+4. Create the docker image: `make docker-build-dev`
    * Docker for Mac and Windows is in beta.
 See the [docs](https://docs.docker.com/) for install instructions.
 5. Sign in to your image registry using `docker login`.
-6. Push your image: `make docker-push-minion`.
+6. Push your image: `make docker-push-dev`.

 After the above setup, you're good to go - just remember to build and push your image first, whenever you want to run the `minion` with your latest changes.